The Death of Superman (film)

 The Death of Superman is a 2018 American animated superhero film produced by Warner Bros.
 Animation and DC Entertainment.
-Based on the comic book storyline of the same name and the second animated adaptation which chronicles the battle between Superman and Doomsday.
-It is the 32nd installment of the DC Universe Animated Original Movies and the eleventh film of the DC Animated Movie Universe.
-Released on July 24, 2018 the film received a limited theatrical release on January 13, 2019.
+It is based on the comic book storyline of the same name, the eleventh film of the DC Animated Movie Universe and the 34th film in the DC Universe Animated Original Movies line.

+The film premiered at San Diego Comic-Con on July 20, 2018, and was released on July 24.
+It received a limited theatrical release by Fathom Events in January 2019.
 A sequel, Reign of the Supermen, was released on January 15, 2019.